pydjinni/pydjinni/README.md

 ## Features

-- **Easy Interface Definition** The Djinni IDL allows to define the interface between the host language and C++ with a clean and intuitive syntax.
+- **Easy Interface Definition** The PyDjinni IDL allows to define the interface between the host language and C++ with a clean and intuitive syntax.
 - **Flexible Configuration** The output can be configured comfortably with a YAML configuration file.
-- **Extendable** Pydjinni is modular, additional capabilities can be added through custom modules.
+- **Modular** Pydjinni is modular.
+Additional capabilities can be added through custom plugins.
+- **Toolchain** The tool provides additional utilities to help build, package and distribute cross-platform libraries.
 - **Python API** The tools functionality can also be used from a Python API, in order to seamlessly embed into custom build processes.

 ## Installation